And can it be that I should gain

 In him we have redemption through his blood, the forgiveness of sins, in accordance with the riches of God’s grace.
 (Eph 1:7)

 Won’t you bow before the throne which frees you, embrace the cross which delivers you, and receive the gift of God which pardons you?
 You have been redeemed through His blood.
-Would that you could see yourself as your heavenly Father does, pure and holy, washed in the blood.
+Oh that you could see yourself as your heavenly Father does, pure and holy, washed in the blood.
 There is nothing you could do that Jesus’ blood could not remove.
 Do you believe that you are no longer under condemnation for your past sins?
 God is at peace with you.
 Are you at peace with yourself?
-You cannot suppose that because you are forgiven, you are able to escape the painful and just consequences of your sins.
+You cannot suppose that because you are forgiven, you are able to escape the painful and just consequences of your past sins.
 Many of the penalties they have brought stay with you.
 This is part of your story, your testimony, your individuality.
 Let these words resonate in your heart this day, “And can it be that I should gain an int’rest in the Savior’s blood?
-Died He for me, who caused His pain.
+Died He for me, who caused His pain.”